Discover Minerva Pool in Dharawal National Park

 Minerva Pool Walking Track

 The walking track to Minerva Pool is relatively easy and is suitable for all fitness levels.
-There are a few steep sections however, and the surface is quite rough at times, so it’s recommended to wear proper hiking shoes.
+However, there are a few steep sections, and the surface is rough at times, so we recommend wearing proper hiking shoes.

 Start of the walking track to Minerva Pool